oslabs-beta/DenoStore/README.md

 ```
 ### <a name="caching"></a> Caching

-**How do I setup caching?**
+**How do I set up caching?**

 After your Denostore instance is configured in your server, all GraphQL resolvers have access to that DenoStore instance and its methods through the context object.
-No additional DenoStore imports are required for your schemas.
+Your schemas do not require any DenoStore imports.

 **Cache Example**